xpd54/TalkItOut/README.md

 1. [crow](https://github.com/CrowCpp/Crow) header only library already included.
 2. [Mongdb](https://github.com/mongodb/mongo-cxx-driver) need to be installed as internal dependency.
+3. Docker using docker to run quickly.

 #### Compiling-And-Building

+1. clone the repo `git clone https://github.com/xpd54/TalkItOut.git`
+2. create a build folder and build `mkdir build && cd build && cmake .. && make`

+##### running on docker

+1. run mongodb `cd mongodb && docker compose up` in one terminal
+2. update your local ip address or if using atlas-database use uri. [here]()
+3. `docker compose up` and make get request to `http://0.0.0.0:18080/health` to see if it's up.

 #### APIs